New fish species in Congo Basin aquatic diversity hotspot

 Male of the species Enteromius thespesios, with bright red colouring on the fins. © RMCA 2016

 This exceptional fish is just one of the many newly described species in Upemba Park.
 Recent fieldwork and research has doubled the number of fish species known to exist in this national park.
 ‘It is already known as a hotspot for fish diversity.
-But many of the other protected nature reserves don't yet have a list of the fish species they contain’, says research worker Bauchet Katemo Manda.
+But many of the other protected nature reserves don't yet have a list of the fish species they contain’, says researcher Bauchet Katemo Manda.
 The parks were originally set up to protect the large mammals and extraordinary landscapes.

 When it comes to fishes, the Congo Basin is the most diverse river system in Africa, yet it is still one of the least known.
 The task of mapping fish diversity in ten of the region's nature reserves falls to the Mbisa-Congo project, a partnership which was set up between the RMCA and six partners from the DRC, the Republic of the Congo and Burundi in 2013 and is funded through the Directorate General of Cooperation Development and Humanitarian Aid.
 ‘The first step is to document the size of the fish diversity in the rivers and the extent of the distribution, which for some species is very limited,’ says ichthyologist Emmanuel Vreven (RMCA).